 Carpet disposal can be a tricky issue.
 You may have a lot of old carpets, or you may be looking to get rid of a carpet that’s only been in your home for a few months.
 No matter the situation, we’ve got you covered with some of the best options for getting rid of old carpets.

 There are three options for disposing of your old carpet.
 You can donate the carpets, recycle them, or throw them away.
-If you’re looking to save money and do your part for the environment, donating or recycling is the way to go.
+Donating or recycling is the way to go if you want to save money and do your part for the environment.

-But if you’re just trying to get rid of something that’s taking up space in your home and won’t be missed (and you don’t want to pay for disposal), then throwing it out is an option too.
+But if you’re trying to get rid of something that’s taking up space in your home and won’t be missed (and you don’t want to pay for disposal), throwing it out is an option, too.

 Options for Carpet Disposal: